Jorge Polanco Preview, Player Props: Twins vs. Pirates

 Jorge Polanco At The Plate

+- He has hit a long ball in eight games this year (16.0%), homering in 3.8% of his plate appearances.

-- Polanco has had at least one RBI in 32.7% of his games this year (16 of 49), with two or more RBI eight times (16.3%).
-He has also been responsible for three or more of his team's runs in three contests.
+- Polanco has driven in a run in 17 games this season (34.0%), including nine games with more than one RBI (18.0%).
+He has also driven home three or more of his team's runs in three contests.

-- He has scored at least one run 17 times this season (34.7%), including one multi-run game.
+- In 18 of 50 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.